What is Tokaj and what happens there?

 What’s so special about Tokaj’s wines?

 In short: the soil and the climate that creates them.
-The Tokaj foothills, a cool-climate wine region, tend to have long summers and dry falls—factors that help the grapes ripen.
 In the north, the Zemplén Hills shield the vineyards from cold winds.
-In the south, the Bodrog and Tisza Rivers and myriad creeks scattered across the area produce humidity in the form of dew and mist, which help foster the growth of the precious aszú grapes (see more on this below).
+In the south, the Bodrog and Tisza Rivers produce humidity that helps foster the growth of the precious aszú grapes, the basis of Tokaj's sweet wines.
+Although a cool-climate wine region, Tokaj tends to have long summers and dry falls — factors that help the grapes ripen.

-But the quality most unique to Tokaj is its volcanic bedrock.
+The other unique quality to Tokaj is its volcanic bedrock.
 A varied mix of rocks, mainly rhyolite and andesite, lend the wines a recognizably mineral-rich flavor.
 Interestingly, the exact soil composition, and hence the resulting wines, can be very different across the vineyards, even between neighboring parcels.
 To highlight this diverse terroir, many wineries produce single-vineyard wines.

 What should I know about the history of Tokaj wines?

-During the communist era—from 1948 to 1990—state-owned collectives were in charge of winemaking.
-The goal was to maximize production, so quantity trumped quality, and most wine ended up among undiscerning consumers in the Eastern Bloc.
-Since the 1990s, wineries are once again privately owned, and producers and consumers alike have been re-learning to appreciate and understand Tokaj wines.
+During the communist era — from 1948 to 1989 — state-owned collectives were in charge of winemaking.
+The goal was to maximize production, so quantity trumped quality and most wine ended up among undiscerning consumers in the Eastern Bloc.
+Since the 1990s, the wineries are privately owned and consumers are once again starting to understand and appreciate Tokaj wines.

 What kind of grapes grow in Tokaj?

-The two main grapes of Tokaj are furmint and hárslevelű, both white grapes native to Hungary.
+The two grapes synonymous with Tokaj are furmint and hárslevelű, both white grapes native to Hungary.
 Furmint and hárslevelű make both dry and sweet wines, as well as single varietals and blends.
 Most winemakers regard the furmint, the dominant variety, as Tokaj’s noble grape.
-With a racy acidity, furmint may not be beguiling, but it makes crisp, elegant wines, while also reflecting Tokaj’s volcanic soil with a mineral tingle.
-In sweet wines, Furmint’s high acidity is essential in keeping sweetness in check—it’s thanks to furmint that they don’t taste cloying.
+With a racy acidity, furmint makes crisp, elegant wines, while also reflecting Tokaj’s volcanic soil with a mineral tingle.
+In sweet wines, furmint’s high acidity is essential in keeping sweetness in check — it’s thanks to furmint that they don’t taste cloying.

 Why are Tokaj’s sweet wines famous?

-Although most of its wines are dry, Tokaj is best known for having pioneered a novel method of producing sweet wines in the 17th century, later adopted in France and Germany.
-These sweet wines aren’t just regular late-harvest wines made from grapes that were picked late (although those too exist).
+Although most of its wines are dry, Tokaj is best known for having pioneered a novel method of making sweet wine in the 17th century.
+These sweet wines aren’t just regular late-harvest wines made from sugar-rich grapes that were picked late (although those too exist).

 Other famous sweet wines, like Sauternes in France and Trockenbeerenauslese (TBA) in Germany, also rely on the botrytis mold to work its magic.
-What makes Tokaj special is the balance between sweetness and acidity—these amber-colored nectars can be so layered and complex that sugar isn’t the first thing you notice.
+What makes Tokaj special is the balance between sweetness and acidity — these honey-like nectars can be so layered and complex that sugar isn’t the first thing you notice.

 What kind of sweet wines exist in Tokaj?